Experimental conditions are the subsets of an experiment that define the relevant experimental manipulation.

 (J Psychiatr Res)

-Citation added by Anonymous about one year ago
+Citation added by Anonymous about two years ago

 Nasreddine ZS, Phillips NA, Bédirian V, Charbonneau S, Whitehead V, Collin I, Cummings JL, Chertkow H

 Journal of the American Geriatrics Society (J Am Geriatr Soc)